lilliputten/lilliputten/README.md

-# Hi, I'm Igor a.k.a.
-Lilliputten
+# Hi, my name is Igor, but some people know me as lilliputten

-I'm a professional front-end (and full-stack) web developer.
-Having about 8 years of experience in web frontend development, I mainly specialize in JavaScript (with React.js for frontend), Python and related technologies.
+I'm a developer with 8+ years of experience, specializing mainly in JS/TypeScript (React, NextJS, NodeJS), and Python (Flask and Django), and recently I've started to develop Flutter mobile applications and Telegram bots.
+My background includes creating various types of web applications and sites, from complex dynamic web applications (sometimes with a backend) to static landing pages, developing applications for embedded browsers (below ES5) and vanilla JS, creating UI kits, reusable libraries, and optimizing performance across a variety of devices and browsers.

 At the moment I work for my clients in different countries (see «[Projects](https://lilliputten.com/projects)» section on my site), and still considering interesting offers.